 - Strong support – The forces on your feet are large, and you need a footbed that can stand up to the pressure.
 In this situation, firm is better than soft.

 Some people have foot abnormalities so extreme that custom (or prescription) orthotics are the best solution.
-A fully custom pair of ski footbeds is often $250 - $400.
-If this is the solution for you, make sure to pick an experienced technician who knows both feet and ski boots.
+A fully custom pair of ski footbeds is often $250 - $600.
+If this is the solution for you, pick an experienced technician who knows both feet and ski boots.
 Make sure that modifications are included in the base price.
 It can take more than one try to get it right.

 Get The Most Out Of Ski Boot Insoles